 Ultra-low Power, Wide Bandwidth Continuous-time Sigma Delta Analog to Digital Converter Design

-A. Abdelaal: Continues time delta sigma modulators (CTDS) have recently become the key device for broadband wireless and wireline communication.
+A. Abdelaal, M. Pietzko: Continues time delta sigma modulators (CTDS) have recently become the key device for broadband wireless and wireline communication.
 Due to there built in anti-aliasing filter and the ability to have relaxed sampling requirements the CTDS modulators are preferred over there discrete time counterparts ... [more]